'Helicopter parents' may hinder kids' emotional well-being

 As expected, researchers witnessed the telltale signs of helicopter parenting.

-Parents guided their kids by telling them which toy to play with, how to play with it, and how to clean up afterwards.
-And surprise!
-Some of the kids didn't like it one bit.
+Parents guided their kids by telling them which toy to play with, how to play with it and how to clean up afterward.
+And —surprise! — some of the kids didn't like it one bit.
 They acted out.
 Some were defiant; others were frustrated.

 "Specifically, we had them rate their attitude toward school and their teachers, their worry or distress related to social situations, their level of perfectionism, nervousness, feelings of fear and worry, as well as depressive symptoms and sense of inadequacy," Perry told CBC News in an email.

 Teachers also reported on children's academic productivity and social skills at age five and age 10.

 "Children who developed the ability to effectively calm themselves during distressing situations...had an easier time adjusting to the increasingly difficult demands of pre-adolescent school environments, says Perry.

 "Our findings underscore the importance of educating often well-intentioned parents about supporting children's autonomy with handling emotional challenges."

 "I like that kind of study, because it follows the same group of kids over eight years," says Kelly Dean Schwartz, an associate professor in the School and Applied Child Psychology Program at the University of Calgary.
 That's interesting to see — how that parent-child relationship changes.
 How the expectations for the child change.
 The data is now suggesting that hyper attempts at control and protection is actually showing itself to be harmful."